BA (Hons) Youth & Community Work (JNC) (with Foundation Year)

 All applicants considered suitable are interviewed, with those with disabilities or from relevant access courses or Level 3 youth work courses automatically being offered an interview.

 Before being offered an unconditional place on this course you will be required to complete a Disclosure and Barring Service (DBS) clearance (previously known as CRB) and pay the appropriate fee so that a check can be made on your suitability for working with children and/or vulnerable adults as all students must be willing to undertake placement practice for the duration of their programme.

 Teaching & Assessment

 Teaching and learning

-Throughout the duration of the full degree programme, you will be involved with 3600 hours of learning (1200 per academic year for a full-time student), this will normally include 800 placement hours in total over three years, and the remaining hours will be distributed between scheduled learning activities and guided personal study.
+Throughout the duration of the full Youth and Community Work degree programme, you will be involved with 4800 hours of learning (1200 per academic year for a full-time student), this will normally include 900 placement hours in total over four years, and the remaining hours will be distributed between scheduled learning activities and guided personal study.

 Typically, taught sessions will be held over two weekdays each trimester, with the remaining days set aside for placement work and/or personal study.
 There will be a block placement opportunity at Level 5.
 Assessment methods used across modules will include essays, reflective writing tasks, individual and group presentations, practice-based portfolios, and project reports, research reports.